What Records Do We Have of the Roman Fleet in Britain? | History Hit

 What Records Do We Have of the Roman Fleet in Britain?

-This article is an edited transcript of Roman Navy in Britain: The Classis Britannica with Simon Elliott available on History Hit TV.
+This article is an edited transcript of Roman Navy in Britain: The Classis Britannica with Simon Elliott.

 Historian and archaeologist Simon Elliott discusses the Classis Britannica, Rome's regional fleet that patrolled the shores around Britannia.